Fukui Prefectural Dinosaur Museum

 ▸ The World of Dinosaurs

-In this zone, there are 50 full-body dinosaur skeletons on display, 10 of which are actual fossils.
-Visitors can experience the dinosaur era through lifelike dioramas depicting the Mesozoic scenes of Sichuan, China, and the Dino Theater with interactive screens.
+This zone features 50 full dinosaur skeletons, 10 of which are based on actual fossils.
+Visitors can experience the dinosaur era through a life-size diorama recreating the Mesozoic landscape of Sichuan Province, China, as well as the Dino Theater with facing screens.

-This zone systematically displays the history of earth sciences, sediments from land and sea, fossils embedded in sediments, geological activities, and the rocks and minerals formed by these activities.
+This zone systematically presents the history of earth science, terrestrial and marine sediments, fossils buried in sediment, earth’s activity, and rocks and minerals formed through that activity.

-This zone showcases the long 4.6 billion-year history of the Earth, illustrating how life began, evolved, and faced extinction through the changing environments, ultimately leading to the emergence of humanity.
-A newly added large mosasaur, Tylosaurus, is a must-see.
+This zone traces the long history of the Earth over 4.6 billion years, from the birth of life through evolution and extinction amid environmental changes, up to the emergence of humankind.
+The newly added large mosasaur, Tylosaurus, is a must-see.

 ▶ Outdoor Dinosaur Museum

-This is the largest dinosaur fossil excavation site in Japan.
-The site features the Kitadani Formation of the Early Cretaceous period, where various fossils are recovered.
-Test excavations began in 1988, followed by full-scale excavations in 1989.
-The valuable fossils obtained through repeated excavations have become important collections for the Fukui Prefectural Dinosaur Museum, which opened in 2000.
-The outdoor dinosaur museum opened in 2014, and a portion of the fossil excavation site was designated as a national natural monument in 2017.
+This is Japan’s largest dinosaur fossil excavation site.
+The site contains strata known as the Kitadani Formation of the Tetori Group, dating to the Early Cretaceous, from which a wide variety of fossils have been recovered.
+The first test excavation survey began in 1988, and full-scale excavations started the following year, in 1989.
+Since then, the valuable fossils obtained through repeated excavations have become important holdings of the Fukui Prefectural Dinosaur Museum, which opened in 2000.
+The Outdoor Dinosaur Museum opened in 2014, and in 2017 part of the fossil excavation site was designated as a National Natural Monument.

 The Kitadani dinosaur fossil excavation has a long history.
-The exhibition introduces what this area was like during the dinosaur era and what fossils can be found here.
+Exhibits introduce what this area was like in the age of dinosaurs and what kinds of fossils have been found there.

-Participants become part of the museum's excavation team.
-Important fossils they find may contribute to future research at the museum.
+Participants become members of the museum’s excavation team.
+Important fossils they discover may contribute to future research at the museum.

-▶ Objectives and Significance of the Fukui Prefectural Dinosaur Museum
+▶ Purpose and Significance of the Fukui Prefectural Dinosaur Museum Plan

-The Dinosaur Museum was built with the purpose of utilizing Fukui Prefecture's dinosaur resources for academic research, lifelong learning, regional revitalization, and enhancing its image, promoting it both domestically and internationally.
-Since its opening on July 14, 2000, over 20 years have passed, and it has become a hub for dinosaur research in Japan while being widely supported by visitors of all ages.
-In its first five years, the number of visitors hovered around 250,000 annually, but by 2010, this number had increased to 500,000, and by 2015 it reached 900,000, leading to congestion in the entrance area and around the entrance hall, making facility management a challenge.
-Restaurants and shops also consistently faced full capacity during peak seasons.
-With the opening of new Shinkansen lines in 2022, an increase in visitors is anticipated, which necessitates expansions of exhibition spaces and common areas to maintain and enhance satisfaction.
+The Dinosaur Museum was built with the aim of utilizing Fukui Prefecture’s dinosaur resources for academic research, lifelong learning, regional revitalization, and enhancing the prefecture’s image, and to promote them both in Japan and abroad.
+More than 20 years have passed since its opening on July 14, 2000, and while it has become a national center for dinosaur research, it has also grown into a facility supported by people of all ages, from children to adults.
+During its first five years, annual visitors remained at around 250,000, but by fiscal 2010 this had increased to 500,000, and by fiscal 2015 it had reached 900,000.
+As a result, issues such as lines forming in front of the entrance and severe congestion inside and outside the entrance hall have emerged, making facility improvements to accommodate visitors an important challenge.
+The restaurant and shop are also consistently full during busy periods.
+With the opening of the Shinkansen in fiscal 2022 expected to bring even more visitors, expansion of exhibition space and entrance/common areas is needed in order to maintain and improve satisfaction.

 #Museums/Museums #Science Museum, Observatory, Planetarium